 - Investment returns average 5% return after retirement after fees

-- Inflation or cost of living (COLA) increases at the current 20 year rate of 3.72%
+- Inflation or cost of living (COLA) increases at the current 20-year rate of 3.72%

 You would need to save $10,000 per year increasing by 5% per year ($10,500 in year 2).
 A 403(b) plan allows you to save $17,500 per year today and more when you reach 50.
 This answer is based on simply spending as you need.
 These are gross numbers as future tax rules are impossible to predict.

 Of course, no one knows how long they will live so this may not be enough.
 There are other strategies such as using a single premium fixed annuity with a COLA which would alter how much you need to accumulate.
-There are several benefits with a single premium fixed annuity with a COLA:
+There are several benefits of a single premium fixed annuity with a COLA:

 - Provide for and tailor a survivor benefit that does not have to be a spouse

 - Shift the risk of outliving your money to an insurance company(ies),

 - Hedge the risk of outlasting your money. you won’t run out based on their claims-paying ability,

 - Diversify the risk of insolvency.
 You can’t do that with a pension.